 $ sudo iotedge list

-This will show the newly created IoT Edge module as shown below: alt text
+This will show the newly created IoT Edge module as shown below:

 Step 10.
 To view the log entries by the newly created IoT Edge module, run the following command on the device terminal: